roberttkach/push-messaging/README.md

 # Distributed Messaging System

-This project is a distributed messaging system deployed across multiple AWS servers using Docker, Kubernetes, and Terraform.
+This project is a distributed messaging system deployed across multiple **Yandex Cloud** servers using Docker, Kubernetes, and Terraform.
 The system allows sending messages to recipients through various communication channels, including email, SMS, WhatsApp, Telegram, and Viber.

 ## Architecture

 The system consists of the following components:

-1. **AWS Infrastructure**: Terraform is used to create and manage the infrastructure on AWS, including 4 EC2 instances for hosting Docker containers.
+1. **Yandex Cloud Infrastructure**: Terraform is used to create and manage the infrastructure on Yandex Cloud, including 4 compute instances for hosting Docker containers.

 2. **Docker**: The application is packaged into Docker containers for portability and scalability.

-3. **Kubernetes**: Kubernetes is used for orchestrating and managing Docker containers on EC2 instances.
+3. **Kubernetes**: Kubernetes is used for orchestrating and managing Docker containers on compute instances.
 Four containers are deployed on each server, totaling 16 containers.

 4. **Go Application**: The main application, written in Go, is responsible for sending messages and interacting with various services (Email, SMS, Telegram, Whatsapp, Viber).